Why Choose The Millar Law Firm?

 Designated Drivers Can Save Lives

-In 2017 the average cost of a Lyft ride was $19.20, the average Uber ride cost $25.73, and the average taxi ride cost $29.52.
-All of these services can transport a person who is inebriated to that person’s destination in less than 20 minutes.
-These alternatives to driving cost far less time and money than the legal and financial burden a drunk driver would face after causing injury in a drunk driving accident.
-Therefore there is no excuse for such behavior especially when these alternatives exist and are so readily available.
+These alternatives cost far less time and money than the legal and financial burden a drunk driver should face after causing injury in a drunk driving accident.
+There is no excuse for such behavior when these alternatives exist and are so readily available.

+You likely have a case even if the driver was intoxicated not by alcohol but by some other drug.
 Georgia DUI laws apply to drugged driving as well as drunk driving.
-It is against the law to drive while under the influence of alcohol, illicit drugs, prescription medications, or over the counter drugs.
+It is against the law to drive while under the influence of alcohol, illicit drugs, prescription medications, or over-the-counter drugs.
 Liability for a drunk driving accident can be established against a driver under the influence of a wide range of substances, including:

-- over-the-counter drugs or medications, including allergy medications, which are also known to cause drowsiness
+- over-the-counter drugs or medications, including allergy medications, which are also known to cause drowsiness; or

-DUI cases involve the types of compensation you would expect from a personal injury claim, including:
+DUI (impaired) driving accident injury lawyers can recover the types of compensation you would expect from a personal injury claim, but also additional damages to punish and deter future drunk driving.
+Damages include:

 - payment of medical bills,

-- restitution for emotional distress and/or pain and suffering,
+- compensation for emotional distress and/or pain and suffering,

 - payment of car repairs or car replacement,